SkylineCommunications/dataminer-docs/develop/devguide/Connector/AdvancedDataMinerDataPersistenceNoSqlCassandra.md

 #### analytics_wavestream

-The table stores a model per trended parameter or table cell for [Proactive cap detection](xref:Proactive_cap_detection) and [Behavioral anomaly detection](xref:Working_with_behavioral_anomaly_detection).
+The table stores a model per trended parameter or table cell for [proactive cap detection](xref:Proactive_cap_detection) and [behavioral anomaly detection](xref:Working_with_behavioral_anomaly_detection).
 The amount of data in the table is related to the number of tracked parameters.

 This table is defined as follows: